isce-framework/dolphin/README.md

 python -m pip install .
 ```

+Dolphin can also take advantage of CUDA-compatible GPUS for faster processing.
+[See the docs](dolphin-insar.readthedocs.io/gpu-setup.md) for installation instructions and configuratin.

 ## Usage

-The main entry point for running the phase estimation workflow is named `dolphin`, which has two subcommands:
+The main entry point for configuring and running workflows the `dolphin` command line tool:

 1. `dolphin config`: create a workflow configuration file.
 2. `dolphin run` : run the workflow using this file.